-A clearer way for schools to see change over time
+A clearer way for schools to understand change over time

-BrainDash brings social, emotional, and behavioral patterns into one shared view, helping counselors and school leaders prioritize calmly and act with confidence.
+BrainDash brings social, emotional, and behavioral patterns into one shared view, helping counselors and school leaders understand what’s changing and decide together how to respond.

 Why BrainDash?